-Sounds sweet?
+M&M…sounds sweet?
 It is!
 Managed by Coffee Veteran Roberto Mata and his son Michael, this Micro Mill draws on years of experience in producing specialty coffee.
-We have only been able to secure the Pura Vida Honey this year, since all other lots we received were already sold out.
+The Coffee Quest is happy to see such high quality coffees we are receaving being sold.
 Even in this strange and insecure period, good coffee is on high demand!

 The Mill works to process the coffee from several family members in the Dota area, one of the famous coffee places in the mountainous region of Tarrazu (correctly pronounced “Tar-rah-zoo”).